Sharing our home office makeover reveal including all the details on our new white oak hardwood floors!

 One thing I’ll note: I’m still deciding on curtains so half the room has the old pattern and the other half has a new pair of striped drapes.
 Let me know as you look through the office updates which version you like better.
 I’m still undecided!
 I have an idea on where to use the old ones if I decide to go with the stripes.
 Another side note: I have a list of all the sources at the end of the post if you don’t see items listed along the way.

-The floors have been installed for nearly five weeks, and it was apparently rather quickly that we needed to swap out our old office chairs for ones with rollers.
+The white oak hardwood floors have been installed for nearly five weeks, and it was apparently rather quickly that we needed to swap out our old office chairs for ones with rollers.
 We’ve had these linen rolling chairs for about a week and couldn’t be happier with them.
 It’s actually pretty fun to roll around on them too 😉 One thing we absolutely love about the matte finish and the lighter color is that cat hair doesn’t show up at all.
 The difference is night and day compared to our dark hardwood floors.

 We pulled the desks out a little further into the room to accommodate the new bookcases.
 Unfortunately, that makes it nearly impossible for me to take a decent wide-angle shot of the full room decor.
 I’ll share more on the functionality of the bookcases later this week, but I love that they store all our essentials but still allow space for me to decorate.
 It’s definitely been an adjustment learning how to best make this space work for two people, but I think we’re getting there!